 Matching FX-Loop Send Levels from the Amplifiers

 When using FX-Loop effects, the signal path is the amplifier preamp section, followed by the FX send-return loop, the master volume, and the power amp.
 It is important to match the levels going out from your amplifier’s sends to the FX-Loop.
 You can do that by using long-tail delays.
 When switching the amplifiers, the remained tails from the previous amplifiers have to be at the same level as the current selected amplifier.
-Tweak your amplifier’s knob until the sound from the FX-Loop effects has similar levels.
+Tweak your amplifier’s gain/level knobs until the sound from the FX-Loop effects has similar levels.

 Summary